 - Encourage altruism and generosity among individuals, community and business in meeting the needs of Aboriginal Australians to close the gap and break generational cycles of poverty, trauma and engagement with the justice system.

-Billions of dollars are spent each year in the Aboriginal area by local, state and national governments, corporates and the not-for-profit sector and yet we still have generational trauma, poverty and engagement in the justice system by Aboriginal people.
+Billions of dollars are spent each year in the Aboriginal area by local, state and national governments, corporations, and the not-for-profit sector.
+Yet we still have generational trauma, poverty and engagement in the justice system by Aboriginal people.
 The issue we face is not funding, the issue we face is ensuring the funding is spent appropriately and that Aboriginal people are involved in the development, design and implementation of programs and initiatives.
 As we work together we then are able to more effectively share resources, knowledge, expertise, wisdom and experience to bring about positive long term sustainable change in the lives of Aboriginal people, their families, community and the broader Australian community.